Awards & Honors

 2010 - Meenhard Herlyn, DVM, DSc

 2009 - Ruth Halaban, MD

-This award was established in 2010 in memory of Estella Medrano.
-Estella was a leader in the study of TGFb-related signaling in melanoma as well as senescence.
+This award was established in 2010 in memory of Estela Medrano.
+Estela was a leader in the study of TGFb-related signaling in melanoma as well as senescence.
 She was also an active participant in SMR activities and was about to become the new secretary/treasurer for SMR.
-Estella was tragically killed in an automobile accident in August 2010.
-Although originally given to the keynote lecturer at the Society for Melanoma Research annual international congress, in 2013, an ad hoc review committee recommended that specific consideration be given to a woman who has made major contributions in the fight against melanoma to fully honor Estella's memory.
+Estela was tragically killed in an automobile accident in August 2010.
+Although originally given to the keynote lecturer at the Society for Melanoma Research annual international congress, in 2013, an ad hoc review committee recommended that specific consideration be given to a woman who has made major contributions in the fight against melanoma to fully honor Estela's memory.

 2012 - Michael Stratton, MD, PhD

 This award is presented to an individual who is an independent researcher, in the junior stage (typically within first 5 years) of their career and who has made contributions in the area of melanoma research that significantly exceed the average for this career stage.